eurogiciel-oss/tizen-qa-tools/README.md

 tizen-qa-tools
 ==============

-Tizen - QA tools to launch test suites on a target device, fetch and send reports and edit test suites
+Tizen - QA tools to launch test suites on a target device, fetch and send reports